khanlab/labelmerge/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Changes have been tested to ensure that fix is effective or that a feature works.
 - [ ] Changes pass the unit tests
+- [ ] Changes pass the wet run tests
 - [ ] Code has been run through the `poe quality` task
 - [ ] I have included necessary documentation or comments (as necessary)
 - [ ] Any dependent changes have been merged and published

 ## Notes
-All PRs will undergo the unit testing before being reviewed.
+All PRs will undergo unit and wet run testing before being reviewed.
 You may be requested to explain or make additional changes before the PR is accepted.